GowerReagan/HTML-CSS-JS-by-John-Hopkins/README.md

 # HTML-CSS-JS-by-John-Hopkins
-Repository for coding assignments from the class.
+Repository for coding assignment submissions from the class.
+This is the official repository for all submissions.